-The one-year Surgical Pathology Fellowship at Mayo Clinic's campus in Jacksonville, Florida, offers extensive and comprehensive training that prepares you to make the successful transition to attending pathologist — either in an academic or clinical setting.
+The one-year Surgical Pathology Fellowship at Mayo Clinic's campus in Jacksonville, Florida, offers extensive and comprehensive training that prepares you to make the successful transition to attending pathologist whether in an academic or clinical setting.

-Mayo Clinic's laboratory medicine and pathology department in Florida is medium sized, which facilitates individualized training.
-The experienced faculty has expertise in several subspecialty areas, including GI, lung, breast, urology, renal, and transplant pathology.
+Mayo Clinic's laboratory medicine and pathology department in Florida is medium-sized, which facilitates individualized training.
+The experienced faculty have expertise in several subspecialty areas, including GI, lung, breast, urology, renal, and transplant pathology.